-What about those who have rejected a distorted image of God, perhaps gained secondhand from a negative experience in the Church?
+What about those who have rejected a distorted image of God, perhaps gained second-hand from a negative experience in the Church?
 Are they truly rejecting Christ?
 Today there are many baptized who have lost their faith.
 Some have even requested that their names be removed from the baptismal register, "the Book of Life" (Byzantine baptismal rite).
 Are they condemned?

 Whatever their fate on the last day, it is not for us to condemn them!
 We may the reason they lost their faith!
-The anonymous author of the fifth-century Incomplete Commentary on Matthew writes, "Just as someone who is wearing splendid clothing avoids every filthy object lest it by chance get dirty, so everyone who receives God in his heart and
+The anonymous author of the fifth-century Incomplete Commentary on Matthew writes, "Just as someone who is wearing splendid clothing avoids every filthy object lest it by chance get dirty, so everyone who receives God in his heart and spirit ought to be careful so that he does not contaminate God, knowing that if God has been contaminated among

-SAINT JOSEPH CHURCH AMOUNCEMENTS
+SAINT JOSEPH CHURCH ANNOUNCEMENTS

-EVENTS IN PERRYARY
+EVENTS IN FEBRUARY

+Saturday Afternoon, February 22

+Mystery of Repentance:

-Saturday, February 11th Confessions: 3:00 p.m.
+Confessions: 3:00 p.m.

 Great Vespers: 3:15 p.m.

 Divine Liturgy: 4:00 p.m.

-Sunday, February 12th
+Sunday Morning, February 23

+SUNDAY OF LAST JUDGEMENT:

-MEAT~FARE SUNDAY
+MEAT~FARE